manoj9781/React-Chat-App/README.md

-### This is the Real time chat application for chatting uisng socket.io
+### This is the Real time chat application for chatting using socket.io
 ###